What are the taxes paid by a foreigner in France?

 You are a tax resident in France

-If your tax residence is in France, your taxable wealth includes your real estate located in France and abroad.
+If your tax residence is in France, your taxable assets include your real estate located in France and abroad.

 You are a tax non-resident

-You are taxable atIFI: titleContent if you have a real estate asset located in France valued at more than EUR 1,3 million.
+You are taxable atIFI: titleContent if you hold real estate assets located in France with a value exceeding EUR 1,3 million.

-Check if a tax convention sets out specific rules.
+Check if a tax treaty sets out specific rules.

 Who can help me?